Claudius: Assassination of Caligula and Declaration of Claudius as Emperor (AD 41)

 Detail from A Roman Emperor 41 AD, c.
 1871.

 Two drastically different oil paintings by Lawrence Alma-Tadema of Claudius being proclaimed emperor by Gratus.

 In the chaos following the murder, Claudius witnessed the German guard cut down several uninvolved noblemen, including many of his friends.
 He fled to the palace to hide.
 According to tradition, a Praetorian named Gratus found him hiding behind a curtain and suddenly proclaimed him princeps.
 Claudius was spirited away to the Praetorian camp and put under their protection.

 The Senate met and debated a change of government, but this devolved into an argument over which of them would be the new princeps.
 When they heard of the Praetorians' claim, they demanded that Claudius be delivered to them for approval, but he refused, sensing the danger that would come with complying.
 Some historians, particularly Josephus, claim that Claudius was directed in his actions by the Judaean King Herod Agrippa.
-However, an earlier version of events by the same ancient author downplays Agrippa's role so it remains uncertain.
+However, an earlier version of events by the same ancient author downplays Agrippa's role, so it remains uncertain.
 Eventually the Senate was forced to give in.
 In return, Claudius granted a general amnesty, although he executed a few junior officers involved in the conspiracy.
 The actual assassins, including Cassius Chaerea and Julius Lupus, the murderer of Caligula's wife and daughter, were put to death to ensure Claudius's own safety and as a future deterrent.

-Since Claudius was the first emperor proclaimed on the initiative of the Praetorian Guard instead of the Senate, his repute suffered at the hands of commentators (such as Seneca).
+Since Claudius was the first emperor proclaimed on the initiative of the Praetorian Guard instead of the Senate, his repute suffered at the hands of commentators (such as Seneca the Younger).
 Moreover, they accused him of being the first emperor to resort to bribery as a means to secure army loyalty and rewarded the soldiers of the Praetorian Guard that had elevated him with 15,000 sesterces, although Tiberius and Augustus had both left gifts to the army and guard in their wills and upon Caligula's death the same would have been expected, even if no will existed.
 Claudius remained grateful to the guard, issuing coins with tributes to the Praetorians in the early part of his reign.